Skip to content

 Can Vroni handle architecture updates?

 Yes.
 Vroni can handle architecture updates when the goal and constraints are clear enough.
-Larger architecture updates may be better split into a sequence of runs or handled with Concierge.
+Larger architecture updates may be better split into a sequence of runs, or sent to us on the flat rate.

 Can Vroni refactor code?